aspose-cloud/aspose-cells-cloud-docs/cells/developer-guide/working-with-autofilter/filter-data-by-using-an-autofilter/filter-the-top-10-items-in-the-list/_index.md

 ---

 ## **Introduction**
-This example shows how to filter the Top 10 items in the list using Aspose.Cells Cloud API in your applications.
+This example shows how to filter the top 10 items in the list, using Aspose.Cells Cloud API in your applications.
 You can use our REST API with any language: .NET, Java, PHP, Ruby, Rails, Python, jQuery and many more.
 ## **API Information**

 |**API**|**Type**|**Description**|**Resource Link**|